Implications of the Milky Way travel velocity for dynamical mass estimates of the Local Group: Discussion

 Given the simplicity of the Timing Argument dynamical model --- in particular, the assumption that the MW and M31 are point masses with constant masses --- it is reasonable to wonder whether this methodology provides unbiased estimates of the true LG mass.
 An early study of a dark-matter-only cosmological simulation found that the Timing Argument applied to pairs of galaxies did provide unbiased estimates of the sum of masses of the pairs \citep{LiWhite2008}.
-However, more recently it was found that conditioning on LG-analogs with similar radial and tangential velocities to the MW and M31 leads to slightly biased (overestimated) inferred total masses of those systems \citep{Gonzalez2014, Hartl2021}.
+However, more recently it was found that conditioning on LG analogs with similar radial and tangential velocities to the MW and M31 leads to slightly biased (overestimated) inferred total masses of those systems \citep{Gonzalez2014, Hartl2022}.
 In this work, we do not attempt to ``correct'' our inferred LG masses for this cosmic bias effect, because it is unclear whether cosmological simulations accurately reproduce the detailed properties of LG systems.
 Accounting for this effect would likely lower our reported LG mass measurements.
+However, as we have shown, the existence of a reflex motion of the MW disk as a response to the MW's interaction with its satellite population decreases is an additional perturbation to the TA that must be considered in future studies alongside cosmic bias and a cosmological constant.